dstansby/pfsspy/doc/source/index.rst

 Code reference
 --------------

-For the main user-facing code see
+For the main user-facing code and a changelog see

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    pfsspy
+   changes

 for usage examples see